LukaGroff/threat-hunting-scenario-lurker/README.md

 | order by Timestamp asc
 ```

-🧠 **Thought process:** I figured, since the first thing you do once you get remote access is type whoami, so i searched for that command in the command line.
-I found a command 'whoami' of which SHA256 was the right answer, BUT upon inspecting the SHA256 for actual clues of recon i used the KQL below to find a lot of clues for example commands like whoami, schtasks and deleting evidence of onedrivesetup.
+🧠 **Thought process:** I figured, since the first thing you do once you get remote access is type whoami, so I searched for that command in the command line.
+I found a command 'whoami' of which SHA256 was the right answer, BUT upon inspecting the SHA256 for actual clues of recon, I used the KQL below to find a lot of clues for example commands like whoami, schtasks, and deleting evidence of onedrivesetup.
 The evidence of the attacker being present was overwhelming.

 ```
 DeviceProcessEvents